This post is a self-guided tour of places in Greenwich Village that are significant in Bob Dylan's career.

 Izzy Young booked Dylan’s first concert in New York City at the Carnegie Chapter Hall in 1961.
 In tribute, Dylan wrote “Talking Folklore Center.”

-The Folkore Center is, according to Dylan, where he met Dave Van Ronk, who introduced him into the Greenwich Village music scene.
+The Folklore Center is, according to Dylan, where he met Dave Van Ronk, who introduced him to the Greenwich Village music scene.

 This music cafe was located in what was the basement of the Kettle of Fish (now on Christopher Street).

 The album Live at The Gaslight 1962, released in 2005, is a collection of 10 Dylan performances recorded on reel-to-reel tapes in his early days in the Village.

 The Gaslight Cafe is known as the birthplace of the tradition of finger-snapping instead of clapping for a performer!
 Here's how this came about:

 The basement cafe was not deep enough for a decent-sized audience, so the owner shoveled it deeper himself.
 In doing so, he exposed the airshafts in the building.